Vikms95/react-cv-application/react-cv-application/planning/notes.md

 - The edit button should add back (display) the input fields, with the previously displayed information as values.
 In those input fields, you should be able to edit and resubmit the content.

-- NOTES
+- QUESTIONS
--State will be held in App.js
+-State will be held in App.js?
 -Wrap each component in a form or just one?
 -Last row one component rendering 2 components or 2 components in App?
--To swap views, conditional rendering on the App component
+-To swap views, conditional rendering on the App component?
+-State is already updated on each change, so button just has to get the state and render an HTML ?
+-Education and Work in one component with different props?